 Errors should be opportunities to use fallbacks to progressively guide the user.

 Conversation should always end with a question or a confirmation for completion.

-Next, I had to think of error strategies or fallbacks, messages that a bot would convey if it is unable to understand a user input.
-This would help with task completion and to save time.
+If the bot is unable to understand a user input, error strategies or fallbacks had to be defined.
+This would help with task completion.
 There would be three kinds of fallbacks: global, context-specific and help.